smacrito/cs339/README.md

 One you get the app open here are the instructions on how to see the full feature set running on a single device.

-If at any point you get a "ROOMDATABASE ERROR" please uninstall the app and relaunch
+If at any point you get a "ROOMDATABASE ERROR" please uninstall the app and relaunch When typing, you may see warnings on logcat.
+These can be ignored.

 Select HOST to start up a server